zbchristian/PPTPenTool/Readme.md

 # Powerpoint Add-in: Pencil Toolbar
-Add a hovering toolbar to the slide show to directly select the color of the annotation pen, a highlighter, an eraser, laser pointer, insert a new empty slide and display the slide overview.
+Add a hovering quick access toolbar to the slide show to directly select the color of the annotation pen, a highlighter, an eraser, laser pointer, insert a new empty slide and display the slide overview.

 The toolbar is meant to be used in the duplicated screen mode.